zfaustk/KHGraphDB/docs/content.md

 Do not put a page in the posting list to make search fast.
 Search is derived.
 The page is the payload of the vertex that owns it.

+The page is a blob.
+The WAL record names a serial.
+Serials do not overwrite.
+A pin still sees the old file.
+See `docs/write.md`.